ychw/CustomMacKeycaps/README.md

 Custom Mac Keycaps
 ================
 This is a set of keycap templates with Apple keyboard layout.
-They are designed for Cherry MX mechanical keyboards and based on [Apple Keyboard with Numeric Keypad](http://store.apple.com/us/product/MB110LL/B/apple-keyboard-with-numeric-keypad-english-usa).
+They are designed for Cherry MX mechanical PC keyboards and based on [Apple Keyboard with Numeric Keypad](http://store.apple.com/us/product/MB110LL/B/apple-keyboard-with-numeric-keypad-english-usa).
+With this keycap set and key mapping softwares, your mechanical PC keyboard can not only function like a real Mac keyboard, but also look like one!
+(Actually it looks even cooler, ;-))

 Vendors who build custom mechanical keyboards can use these templates to print custom keycaps.
-My personal favorite vendor is [WASD Keyboards](http://www.wasdkeyboards.com).
+My personal favorite is [WASD Keyboards](http://www.wasdkeyboards.com).

 This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.
-Basically you can do whatever to it as long as no commercial use.
+Basically you can do whatever to it as long as not commercial use.

 ## A Little Bit History
 Back in November 2011, I was looking for a mechanical keyboard for my mac.
 However, it was so hard to find a perfect keyboard with mac layout back then.
 Finally I decided to create my own based on [the work of a GeekHack user](http://geekhack.org/index.php?topic=23203.0).